 Many types of bicycles are available in electric versions including mountain bikes, road bikes and hybrid bikes (for commuting).

 I will probably never get a non-electric bike again.
 You still get a great workout or can take it nice and easy.
-Learn more about electric bikes here (based on my extensive use).
+Learn about things to know before buying an electric bike (based on my extensive use).

 Now that you are aware of the major types of bicycle available for you out there, which one are you going to buy for yourself?
 Regardless of whichever bicycle you choose, remember to pick one that you truly need and one that perfectly fits your cycling requirements.